top of page

 Nerve damage: sometimes nerves can be damaged during a surgery.
 This may lead to decreased sensation in the region of surgery for weeks, sometimes months following.

-More about the Lymphatic System
+About the Lymphatic System

-Manual Lymphatic drainage is a Manual therapy massage that encourages the movement of lymph fluids around the body to be filtered and released.
+Manual Lymphatic drainage is a Manual therapy that encourages the movement of lymph fluids around the body to be filtered and released.

 Often, an accumulation of fluid can occur after lymph nodes are removed during surgery, most often a mastectomy for breast cancer.
 Lymphatic drainage massages can benefit people with lymphedema, fibromyalgia, and other conditions.
 Up to 25 percent of breast cancer patients whose surgery includes removal of lymph nodes in the area of the armpit eventually develop lymphedema.